 In addition to providing jobs for many family breadwinners, Dad also devoted much time and energy as a leader of many civic and social organizations, and worked hard to make our community a better place for all.
 In the last few years of his life, he and Betsy regularly prepared and served meals for those in need at our local community kitchen lunch line.

 When time permitted, my Dad was a competitive sportsman.
 In his younger days he was an outstanding tennis player until his knees failed him, and then an outstanding golfer until his legs failed him.
 He enjoyed fishing and hunting.
 In retirement he loved to travel with Betsy.
 They both thrived among friends at their winter retreat in Florida.

-When recalling my early trials with him, I’m reminded of an observation attributed to Mark Twain on fatherhood: “When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
+When recalling my early trials with him, I’m reminded of an observation attributed to Mark Twain about maturing enough to recognize the wisdom of our elders: “When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be 21, I was astonished at how much the old man had learned in seven years.”

 But as I grew older and began to better understand my father, I realized that he truly believed the greens he had that day were “the best” he’d ever had.
 I came to understand that his opinion about those greens had nothing to do with the way they were prepared on that or any particular day, and everything to do with his appreciation and enjoyment of them — and many other things — every day.

 I realized that, like so many in his generation who lived through the Great Depression and World War II, he learned not to assume there would be another meal or another day.
 He fully appreciated life, and especially the little things, like collard greens.